wychwitch/delphea-cli/README.md

 I have plans to make a web app of this eventually, but for now it's a simple but powerful cli program.
 I personally recommend using it on a remote server you ssh to, rather than using it locally.

+This has only been tested in node 18 and up, it doesn't work in node 16 at the moment.

 ## Installation

 install using `npm i delphea-cli -g`